pjagielski/pjagielski.github.com/_posts/clojure/2015-10-20-clojure-web-dev-state-2.md

          {:target (.getElementById js/document "main")})
 {% endhighlight %}

 What's going on here?
-The main concept of Om is keeping whole application state in one *global atom*, which in Clojure way of managing state.
+The main concept of Om is keeping whole application state in one *global atom*, which is Clojure way of managing state.
 So we pass this `app-state` map (wrapped in `atom`) as a parameter to `om/root` which mounts components into real DOM (`<div id="main"/>` from `index.html`).
 The `app` component just displays the `:message` value, so you should see "hello from om" rendered.
 If you have `fighweel` running, you can change the message value, and it should be updated instantly.

 And finally let's render our contacts with Om: